gavrie/pycourse/README.md

 * Open the Windows command prompt, and then:

 <pre>
-pypm install pyreadline
+pypm -g install pyreadline
-pypm install ipython
+pypm -g install ipython
-pypm install pytest
+pypm -g install pytest
 </pre>

 * Test if it works by running IPython from the Windows menu or from the PyPM command prompt.